Asia Bibi blasphemy case: Assassinations of Taseer and Bhatti

 On 4 January 2011, at Kohsar Market of Islamabad, governor of Punjab Salmaan Taseer was assassinated by Malik Mumtaz Hussein Qadri, a 26-year-old member of his security team, because of his defence of Noreen and opposition to the blasphemy law.
 Mumtaz Qadri was sentenced to death for the assassination and hanged on 29 February 2016.
 Taseer was outspoken in his criticism of the law and the verdict in Noreen's case.
 The next day, thousands turned up for the governor's funeral in Lahore in spite of warnings by the Taliban and some clerics, while a portion of the Pakistani population also praised Qadri as a hero; thousands of Sunni Muslims rallied in support of the blasphemy laws in Pakistan after the murder, and 500 Barelvi clerics prohibited their followers from sending condolences to the family of Taseer.
 This resulted in concerns that the public was becoming tolerant of extremists.

 Prison officials said that Noreen "wept inconsolably" on learning of Taseer's assassination while repeatedly saying, "That man came here and he sacrificed his life for me."
 Father Andrew Nisari, a senior Catholic spokesperson in Lahore, described the situation as "utter chaos".
 Seven months later, in August 2011, Taseer's 28-year-old son, Shahbaz, was kidnapped.
 Shahbaz Taseer was later found or released in March 2016, and he returned to Lahore on 9 March after five years in captivity.

-Minority Affairs Minister Shahbaz Bhatti said that he was first threatened with death in June 2010 when he was told that he would be beheaded if he attempted to change the blasphemy laws.
+Minister for Minorities at the time, Shahbaz Bhatti said that he was first threatened with death in June 2010 when he was told that he would be beheaded if he attempted to change the blasphemy laws.
 In response, he told reporters that he was "committed to the principle of justice for the people of Pakistan" and willing to die fighting for Noreen's release.
 On 2 March 2011, Bhatti was shot dead by gunmen who ambushed his car near his residence in Islamabad, presumably because of his position on the blasphemy laws.
 He had been the only Christian member of Pakistan's cabinet.